 The Oswegoland Heritage Association was established to protect and preserve the history and heritage of the Oswegoland area.
 It is essential to study and preserve our own local history because:

 - It helps us explore who we are.
-History gives each generation a means to discover the people and the events that speak most clearly to the problems of their own time and helps each prepare for and build their own futures.
-When people get involved with the past, they begin to see themselves connected to others—to their family, community, nation, or a group defined by ethnicity, religion, work or play.
-The result promotes a sense of belonging, direction, and meaning.
+History gives each generation a means to discover the people and events that speak most clearly to the problems of their own time and helps them prepare for their own futures.

 - It enables us to extend and sharpen memory.
 Memory often fails.
 Even eyewitnesses often don’t get it right.
-Each of us brings our own distinctive life experiences and habits of mind to building our accounts of the past, so it’s easy to fall prey to biased accounts and become combative with those whose views of the past disturb or repel us.
-But history offers a discipline that can lead us out of these dead-end approaches to the past, a discipline that asks that we immerse ourselves in all the evidence from the past.
-It also asks that we weigh others’ accounts of what happened and what those events meant, both critically and with empathy.
-The value of this aspect of history is that it can help us move beyond our narrow, divergent views of the past to more productive discussions about which tomorrows are not only possible but also worthwhile.
+Each of us brings our own distinctive life experiences to building our accounts of the past.
+History asks that we weigh others’ accounts of what happened, what those events meant, and can help us move to more productive discussions about the future.